sykehusinnkjop-hf/Azure-Functions/README.md

 ## Register the function with AD

-We need to register the application as a client for azure AD, and give it the right permissions for
+We need to Register the application with AAD in order to get access to the MSGraph API

 1. Select **Azure Active Directory > App Registrations > +New registrations**
 ![Navigate to deployment center](/docs/img/registerApplication.png)

-2. Register a name that is easily identifiable, then select **Accounts in this organizational directory only**.
-No need for a Redirect URL since the app is using "client credential" authentication.
+2. Use a name that will identify the function, then select **Accounts in this organizational directory only**.
+No need for a Redirect URL since the app uses "client credential" authentication.
 ![Navigate to deployment center](/docs/img/registerApplicationName.png)
 *users should and will not log in with this registration, it would give them indiidually elivated priviliges to the graph, We will later register a separate service for authentication.*